BradRosenbergLab/airwayepithelialculturecomparison/README.md

 Our pre-print is online here:

 > Rachel A. Prescott, Alec P. Pankow, Maren de Vries...
 Meike Dittmann, Brad R. Rosenberg , (2023). _A comparative study of in vitro air-liquid interface culture models of the human airway epithelium evaluating cellular heterogeneity and gene expression at single cell resolution_.
-BioRxiv [pending], Accessed 2023-02-10.
-Online at <https://doi.org/xxx/xxx>
+BioRxiv, Accessed 2023-02-28.
+Online at <https://doi.org/10.1101/2023.02.27.530299>

 ## Contents